Shynixn/MCCoroutine/SPONGE.md

 ## Installation

-Include the dependency to MCCoroutine
+Include the dependency to MCCoroutine.

+For shipping this library with your plugin, please see ``Shipping and Running`` section below.

 **Maven**
 ```xml